 The building itself has 70 floors and three different observation decks.
 It opened back in the 1930s but wasn’t known as the Top of the Rock until 2005.
 Remember to download the Top of the Rock app during your visit here, which gives you an in-depth look into your surroundings.

-In normal times Top of the Rock opens at 8 am, however, currently it can only be visited from 10 am.
+Top of the Rock opens at 9 am and the last entry is at 23.10 pm.
 Since this is one of the most popular attractions in NYC, make sure to purchase your tickets well in advance!

 If you would like to be there for opening time, you can flip around this itinerary a little bit and visit the attractions in Midtown Manhattan after seeing the Top of the Rock.